advance100/doc_webpack/webpack-dev-server.md

 The webpack-dev-server is a little node.js express server, which uses the [[webpack-dev-middleware]] to serve a webpack bundle.
 It also has a little runtime which is connected to the server via socket.io.
 The server emit information about the compilation state to the client, which reacts on that events.

 It serves static assets from the current directory.
-If the file isn't found a empty HTML page is generated whichs references the corresponding javascript file.
+If the file isn't found a empty HTML page is generated which references the corresponding JavaScript file.
 If `/webpack-dev-server/` is prefixed to the path, it serves a small runtime which connects to the server with socket.io and automatically updates the page.
 In this mode the content is wrapped in a iframe and a small GUI gives status information about the server.

 There is also an inlined mode without an GUI (status information is printed to the console).
 In this mode you need to add the runtime manually to your page.
 You can do this by adding it to the entry point or by adding an additional script tag to your html.
 See chapter "inlined mode" below.